ZeinSleiman/zeinsleiman.github.io/_posts/2017/2017-04-30-Installing-Mongo-DB-Community-Edition.md

 published: true
 ---

 I was working on a project that requires connecting our code to Atlas database.
-[Atlas](https://www.mongodb.com/cloud){:target="_blank"} is a cloud-hosted mongodb database.
+[Atlas](https://www.mongodb.com/cloud){:target="_blank" rel="noopener"} is a cloud-hosted mongodb database.
 Since the project was just a proof of concept I tried connecting to the Free Tier but I faced a connection problem using the C# driver.
 After confirming with MongoDB support that there was a bug that wont allow me to connect to the free tier, I decided to install the community edition on my laptop.
 Up to this day the bug has not been resolved.
-You can follow it on [github](https://github.com/dotnet/corefx/issues/17427#event-1040073361){:target="_blank"}.
+You can follow it on [github](https://github.com/dotnet/corefx/issues/17427#event-1040073361){:target="_blank" rel="noopener"}.

 Installing community edition is easy and straight forward.
-I followed the documentation on the [MongoDB site](https://docs.mongodb.com/manual/tutorial/install-mongodb-on-os-x/){:target="_blank"}.
+I followed the documentation on the [MongoDB site](https://docs.mongodb.com/manual/tutorial/install-mongodb-on-os-x/){:target="_blank" rel="noopener"}.
-If you are using OS X like me, you will need [homebrew](https://brew.sh/){:target="_blank"}.
+If you are using OS X like me, you will need [homebrew](https://brew.sh/){:target="_blank" rel="noopener"}.

 Start with the command